TastyMantou/congestion-tax-spring/README.md

 ```
 http://localhost:9090/gettax/test
 ```
-If you see a *Test successfully completed* message, that mean the application is work.
+If you see a *Test successfully completed* message, that means the application is working.

 # APIs